MuhammadMooazam/House-Price-Prediction-Project/README.md

 Explore our interactive visualizations to gain insights into how different features impact house prices.

 ### 🤖 Machine Learning Models
-Our project employs state-of-the-art machine learning algorithms, including Linear Regression Model, Decision Tree Regressor and Random Forest Regressor, to predict house prices.
+Our project employs state-of-the-art machine learning algorithms, including the Linear Regression Model, Decision Tree Regressor, and Random Forest Regressor, to predict house prices.

 ### 📊 Evaluation Metrics
-We measure model performance using a variety of metrics such as Root Mean Squared Error (RMSE), Standard Deviation etc.
+We measure model performance using a variety of metrics such as Root Mean Squared Error (RMSE), Standard Deviation, etc.

 ---